Crash Bandicoot: N. Sane Trilogy Review

 Unfortunately, not all of these games are created equal.
 Crash Bandicoot 3: Warped is just a dreadful experience from start to finish.
 While Crash 2 showed that Naughty Dog was willing to experiment with some gimmicky stages, it certainly didn’t need to go this far.
 The third game is filled with awful gimmick stages that are an absolute chore to play.
 There are bike racing stages, tiger riding stages, scuba diving stages, jet ski stages, and airplane stages.
 Most of them are marred with awful controls that will leave players frustrated rather than challenged.

 It’s not bad to experiment with new ideas; many games have done this quite well.
 It’s the awful gameplay in these stages that makes them so irritating, not the fact that they are trying something.
-The game still features standard platforming stages, however they feel bare-bones compared to the first two titles.
+The game still features standard platforming stages, however, they feel bare-bones compared to the first two titles.
 Most of them were much too easy, especially considering the difficulty of the games that came before it.

 The entire game just felt rushed, as if the original team had stopped trying.
-The remake makes it looked absolutely gorgeous, and the introduction of some more new mechanics help keep things interesting, but it’s not enough to save this disappointing conclusion to the trilogy.
+The remake makes it looked absolutely gorgeous, and the introduction of some more new mechanics helps keep things interesting, but it’s not enough to save this disappointing conclusion to the trilogy.
 Fans will still want to check it out for nostalgia purposes, but players new to the Crash universe should steer clear of Warped.

 Overall, this collection is absolutely worth the $40 asking price.
 Each game provides plenty of bonus content to keep players jumping and spinning for hours, especially when going for the time trial relics.
 Vicarious Visions has done a fantastic job in making these three classic titles look modern while also making sure they are a 1-to-1 recreation of the originals.
 Crash Bandicoot and Crash Bandicoot 2: Cortex Strikes Back hold up extremely well today, and it’s nice to see that the difficulty level has not been lessened in order to make room for more casual players.
 This is the definitive way to experience Crash in 2017, flaws and all.